syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 You can use `availableRowsPerPage` property to define the list of numbers to be displayed in drop-down.
 The default value of `availableRowsPerPage` property is [10,15,20].

+**NOTE**
+  After doing the horizontal scrolling on mobile platforms, you can view the drop-down menu.

 {% tabs %}
 {% highlight Dart %}